Hendre1995/OV_React_Graphl_assement/README.md

 The basic user stories would be as follow:

-*As a client, I can view a list of products with detail information and images regarding the said product.
+*As a client, I can view a list of products with detailed information and images regarding the said product.
 I would like to make an order of items and view my orders.*

 *As an admin of the system I can create products and input their details, I would need to put certain items in an inactive state which would not allow clients to order them.*